riccardomocchetti/functional-programming-with-aws-lambda/README.md

 The three functions we just wrote have a few properties that is worth noting.

-They are generic enough to be applied to every request that is coiming into our application.
+They are generic enough to be applied to every request that is coming into our application.
 They take the whole event as a parameter and they focus on the event attribute they are validating.

 They can be combined together like a chain.